 \begin{proof} The two-player game can be simulated on an alternating Turing machine using polynomial space, where White's decisions are made by existential states and Black's decisions are made by universal states.
 Thus the problem is in APSPACE${}={}$EXPTIME. \end{proof}

-\begin{theorem} Two-player shared-robot motion planning with each of the toggle switch and the set switch is PSPACE-hard. \end{theorem}
+\begin{theorem} Two-player shared-agent motion planning with either the toggle switch or the set switch is PSPACE-hard. \end{theorem}

 \begin{proof} We provide essentially identical reductions from a version of Geography to the two problems.
-In the reduction, the robot will never be able to traverse a gadget more than two times, so the difference between the toggle switch and the set switch is irrelevant.
-As in the proof of Theorem~\ref{thm:1p np hard}, we will describe the reduction in terms of the set-down switch, but it's equivalent for the toggle switch.
+In the reduction, the agent will never be able to traverse a gadget more than two times, so the difference between the toggle switch and the set switch is irrelevant.
+As in the proof of Theorem~\ref{thm:1p np hard}, we will describe the reduction in terms of the set-down switch, but it is equivalent for the toggle switch.

 \emph{Vertex-Partizan Directed Vertex Geography} is a game played on a directed graph with specified start vertex, where each vertex is assigned to a player.
-Two players each move a marker along an edge whenever it is at one of their vertices, with the rule that the marker can't visit the same vertex multiple times.
+Two players each move a marker along an edge whenever it is at one of their vertices, with the rule that the marker cannot visit the same vertex multiple times.
 A player loses if they have no moves.
-In \emph{Vertex-Partizan Max-Degree-3 Directed Vertex Geography}, we assume every vertex has degree at most three, with at most two incoming edges and at most two outgoing edges.
+In Vertex-Partizan Max-Degree-3 Directed Vertex Geography, we assume every vertex has degree at most three, with at most two incoming edges and at most two outgoing edges.
 This problem is introduced and shown PSPACE-complete in \cite{bosboom2020edge}; vertex-partizan is a slight variation on bipartite Geography.
 We will refer to Vertex-Partizan Max-Degree-3 Directed Vertex Geography as simply \emph{Geography}.

-We construct an instance of two-player shared-robot motion planning with the set-down switch from an instance of Geography as follows.
+We construct an instance of two-player shared-agent motion planning with the set-down switch from an instance of Geography as follows.
 Each Geography vertex will be a single gadget, with tunnels in the connection graph corresponding to Geography edges.
-If a vertex has in-degree 1 and out-degree 2, we replace it with a branching hallway labeled with the player who is assigned that vertex.
-If a vertex has in-degree 2 and out-degree 1, we replace it with a set-down switch initially set to `up,' with the `up' exit leading to the edge out of the vertex and the `down' exit leading to the goal location if the vertex is assigned to White and a dead end otherwise.
-The robot starts at the location corresponding to the start vertex.
+If a vertex has in-degree 1 and out-degree 2, we replace it with a fan-out gadget labeled with the player who is assigned that vertex.
+If a vertex has in-degree 2 and out-degree 1, we replace it with a set-down switch initially set to `up', with the `up' exit leading to the edge out of the vertex and the `down' exit leading to the goal location if the vertex is assigned to White and a dead-end otherwise.
+The agent starts at the location corresponding to the start vertex.